fregejo/fregejo/README.md

 ### My name is Frederik

 I work at an engineering company as a software developer.
 I prefer backend development.
-But it does happen that I do some frontend as well 🤓
+But it does happen that I do some frontend development as well.
-Right now, I am working on some web applications for construction engineers.

 #### Languages
 ![Java](https://img.shields.io/badge/Java-%23FF0000?style=flat-square&logo=java&logoColor=white)